 - TGGW has a console-game like interface.
 No keys or commands to remember.
 Game play is still smooth and quick.

-- Very short game time.
-The game could be completed within an hour.
+- Short game time.
+The game can be completed within two hours.
 However, the difficulty increases very fast.

 - Small levels, few levels, auto-running, a map system and a portal system makes quick and easy access through the dungeon.

 - Interesting equipment choices where most items have pros and cons, very few trivial choices.